Mariposa War: Mobilization

-Burney made an appeal to John McDougal, the second Governor of California.
-This led to the creation of the Mariposa Battalion, a Californian State Militia, under "Major" James D. Savage.
-At least one-fifth of the volunteers were Texans and had served previously under Colonel Jack Hays during the Mexican-American War.
+Sheriff James Burney made an appeal to John McDougal, the second Governor of California, which led to the creation of the Mariposa Battalion.
+The California State Militia that was a group of men who volunteered to form the Mariposa Battalion, sanctioned by the state of California, to rid the area of the perceived threat of Indians.
+They entered Yosemite Valley, systematically burned villages and food supplies and forced men, women, and children away from their homes.
+There were no native American homes left.
+Under "Major" James D. Savage, at least one-fifth of the volunteers were Texans and had served previously under Colonel Jack Hays during the Mexican-American War.
 Its commands were: